Exploring the $\tau$ polarization in $B\to X\tau\bar\nu$ along different axes: The inclusive calculation

 In addition, angular momentum conservation in $B\to X_u\tau\bar\nu$ implies that the $\tau$ polarization is fully left handed at maximal $E_\tau$.
 The power-suppressed terms that enter at order $\lqcd^2/m_b^2$ also account for the nonperturbative shift of the $E_\tau$ endpoint from the parton level to the hadron level.
 As a result, the physical rate at maximal $E_\tau$ vanishes, although it is nonzero at the endpoint at the parton level.
 It was argued in Ref.~\cite{Ligeti:2021six} that only the most singular terms among the nonperturbative corrections need to satisfy $-2\, \d\widehat\Gamma_u = \d\Gamma_u$.
 Correspondingly, Eq.~\eqref{dGuhatdy} shows that the $\lambda_1\, \delta(1+\rt-y)$ term changes between the two conventions of the $\tau$ polarization fraction, $2\widetilde\Gamma/\Gamma$ and $2\widehat\Gamma/\Gamma$.
 However, the most singular $\lambda_1\, \delta'(1+\rt-y)$ and $\lambda_2\, \delta(1+\rt-y)$ terms are identical in $\d\widehat\Gamma_u/\d y$ and $\d\widetilde\Gamma_u/\d y$, and these terms are equal to $-1/2$ times the corresponding terms in $\d\Gamma_u/\d y$~\cite{Ligeti:2021six}.

-We have not calculated the ${\cal O}(\alpha_s)$ perturbative corrections to $\widehat\Gamma$, which are known for the differential rate and the $\tau$ polarization in the \pBPA convention~\cite{Jezabek:1996db, Jezabek:1997rk}.
-They have not, however, been computed for the $\tau$ polarization defined in the \pNPA convention.
-Based on the results for $\Gamma$ and $\widetilde\Gamma$, we expect the ${\cal O}(\alpha_s)$ corrections to modify the polarization, $2\widehat\Gamma/\Gamma$, below the percent level (except very near the endpoints of the kinematic distributions).
+The ${\cal O}(\alpha_s)$ perturbative corrections are known for the differential rate and the $\tau$ polarization in the \pBPA convention~\cite{Jezabek:1996db, Jezabek:1997rk}, but they have not been computed for the $\tau$ polarization defined in the \pNPA convention.
+We have not calculated the ${\cal O}(\alpha_s)$ perturbative corrections to $\widehat\Gamma$.
+However, based on the results for $\Gamma$ and $\widetilde\Gamma$, we expect such ${\cal O}(\alpha_s)$ corrections to modify the polarization, $2\widehat\Gamma/\Gamma$, below the percent level (except very near the endpoints of the kinematic distributions).

 We do not study in this paper endpoint regions of differential distributions of the $\tau$ polarization fraction.
 We expect, similar to the differential rates, that at fixed order in the operator product expansion (OPE) reliable predictions cannot be made very near maximal $q^2$ or $E_\tau$.
 Near maximal $E_\tau$ these effects are related to the $b$-quark distribution function in the $B$ meson (sometimes called the shape function).
 The OPE also breaks down near maximal $q^2$~\cite{Bauer:2000xf, Neubert:2000ch, Ligeti:2014kia} because the expansion parameter related to the energy release becomes small.
 The upper limits of $q^2$ only differ at second order, by ${\cal O}(\lqcd^2)$, between the lowest order in the OPE, $(m_b - m_c)^2$, and the endpoint at the hadron level, $(m_B - m_D)^2$.
 The lepton energy endpoint, however, is shifted at first order, by ${\cal O}(\lqcd)$.